Pulse-density modulation

-Pulse-density modulation, or PDM, is a form of modulation used to represent an analog signal with a binary signal.
+Pulse-density modulation (PDM) is a form of modulation used to represent an analog signal with a binary signal.
 In a PDM signal, specific amplitude values are not encoded into codewords of pulses of different weight as they would be in pulse-code modulation (PCM); rather, the relative density of the pulses corresponds to the analog signal's amplitude.
 The output of a 1-bit DAC is the same as the PDM encoding of the signal.
-Pulse-width modulation (PWM) is a special case of PDM where the switching frequency is fixed and all the pulses corresponding to one sample are contiguous in the digital signal.
-For a 50% voltage with a resolution of 8-bits, a PWM waveform will turn on for 128 clock cycles and then off for the remaining 128 cycles.
-With PDM and the same clock rate the signal would alternate between on and off every other cycle.
-The average is 50% for both waveforms, but the PDM signal switches more often.
-For 100% or 0% level, they are the same.